-Written notice to terminate must be given prior to dismissal.
+Written notice to terminate must be given before dismissal.
 This requires delivery to the employee of a hard copy with an original handwritten (wet) signature of the employer or its properly authorised representative.
 The standard statutory notice period is four weeks, expiring on the 15th or the last day of a calendar month.
 The notice period for the employer increases to one month, expiring at the end of a calendar month, after two years of service, and by one additional month each after five, eight, 10, 12, 15 and 20 years of service, up to a maximum of seven months, expiring at the end of a calendar month.
-Collective bargaining agreements may provide for longer or shorter notice periods, and individual employment contracts for longer notice periods; however, the notice period for the employee may not be longer than for the employer.
-Pay in lieu of notice is only possible by agreement with the employee.
+Collective bargaining agreements may provide for longer or shorter notice periods, and individual employment contracts for longer notice periods; however, the notice period for the employee may not be longer than for the employee.
 Such agreement, however, is usually not advisable for the employee as social security benefits are thereby negatively affected.

-In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?
+40 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?

 An employer may dismiss an employee extraordinarily with immediate effect for an important reason.
-This requires facts on the basis of which the employer, taking into account all circumstances of the individual case and balancing the interests of the parties, cannot reasonably be expected to continue the employment relationship until the expiry of the notice period or the agreed-upon termination date, respectively.
+This requires facts based on which the employer, taking into account all circumstances of the individual case and balancing the interests of the parties, cannot reasonably be expected to continue the employment relationship until the expiry of the notice period or the agreed-upon termination date, respectively.
 Written notice to terminate must be given within two weeks of the employer's becoming aware of the circumstances justifying immediate termination.
 These statutory requirements have been further developed by the labour courts over time.
+Examples of reasons for extraordinary terminations include:

+- taking a vacation without approval;

+- simulated sickness;

-Examples of reasons for extraordinary terminations are taking vacation without approval, simulated sickness, serious insult or assault against the employer or fellow employees, and criminal offences in employment, in particular to the employer's detriment.
+- serious insult or assault against the employer or fellow employees;

+- sexual harassment; and

+- criminal offences in employment, in particular, to the employer's detriment